Revealing AI usage and content to users

 Solution

-To ensure AI usage is apparent to users, I focused on using YouTube Music as a platform to implement features to ensure users are able to recognize AI songs, learn more about them, and have more control in blocking AI music in their feed and recommended.
+To ensure AI usage is apparent to users, YouTube Music was used as a platform to implement features that allow users to recognize AI songs, learn more about them, and have more control in blocking AI music in their feed and recommended.

 Why is there More AI Music?